-Activities to be Undertaken in PY 27
+Activities to be Undertaken in PY 28

-The HOME activities proposed for PY 27 address the County's annual goals and objectives, which are consistent with the FY 2016 - 2020 Consolidated Plan.
+The HOME activities proposed for PY 28 address the County's annual goals and objectives, which are consistent with the FY 2016 - 2020 Consolidated Plan.

-Homebuyer Activities - FY 19
+Homebuyer Activities - FY 2020

-The DHCD administers one HOME funded homebuyer program, the Pathway to Purchase Program (formerly known as My HOME Program.)
-The Pathway to Purchase Program will assist income-eligible first-time homebuyers to purchase eligible residential properties by providing homeownership assistance.
-The Pathway to Purchase Program homeownership assistance will be zero percent (0%) interest, deferred payment of up to the maximum of \$10,000 as needed, for mortgage principle reduction, and/or down payment and/or closing costs.
-Applicants must comply with monthly housing costs burden and total debt ratio requirements set administratively by the Department of Housing and Community Development.
+DHCD administers one HOME funded homebuyer program, the Pathway to Purchase Program (formerly known as My HOME Program), which assists income-eligible first-time homebuyers to purchase eligible residential properties by providing homeownership assistance.

+The Program offers zero percent (0%) interest, deferred payment of up to the maximum of \$10,000 as needed, for mortgage principle reduction, and/or down payment and/or closing costs.
+To be eligible, applicants must comply with monthly housing costs burden and total debt ratio requirements set administratively by the Department of Housing and Community Development.
 All properties must pass a Housing Quality Standards (HQS) Inspection.

-The property assisted with HOME funds must remain affordable for a minimum period, depending on the amount of HOME funds provided.
+Additionally, each property assisted with HOME funds must remain affordable for a minimum period, depending on the amount of HOME funds provided.
 Prince George's County requires the following minimum affordability terms for each project: